 I have been able to make itinerary changes to many non-changeable tickets.
-In most of those cases, I requested and took earlier flights.
+In most of those cases, I requested and took earlier flights, usually on the same day.
 Other times I was able to change connection cities or even arrival airports.

 Here are two of my successful scenarios changing non-changeable airline tickets: